 - Use ESD protection. - Shut down the system and then unplug the AC power cord from all power supplies. - Check that the plastic protective cover is on the CPU socket and none of the socket pins are bent.
 If they are, contact your retailer. - When handling the processor, avoid touching or placing direct pressure on the LGA lands (gold contacts).
-Improper installation or socket misalignment can cause serious damage to the processor or CPU socket, which may require manufacturer repairs. - When installing the processor and heatsink, ensure a torque driver set to the correct force is used for each screw. - Thermal grease is pre-applied on new heatsinks.
+Improper installation or socket misalignment can cause serious damage to the processor or CPU socket, which may require manufacturer repairs. - Thermal grease is pre-applied on new heatsinks.
 No additional thermal grease is needed. - Refer to the Supermicro website for updates on processor support. - All graphics in this manual are for illustration purposes only.
 Your components may look different.

-The 3rd generation Intel Xeon Scalable Processor Series
+The 3rd generation Intel Xeon Scalable Processors Series

-3rd Generation Intel Xeon Scalable Processor
+3rd generation Intel Xeon Scalable Processors